 - There are no hidden fees

-- Get prequalified rates in just 2 minutes
+- Get prequalified rates in under five minutes

 - Easily check rates from multiple lenders at once